phil3k3/philiplimbeck.dev/philiplimbeck/_pages/career.md

 avoid this by avoiding people altogether, which is even less beneficial.
 But that means you have to be able to deal with these people productively and do you best to contain their influence to you and your success.
 In they worst case, you have to consider cutting them out of your life completely, especially when they try to sabotage your efforts to improve yourself.
-between and your success, simply cut them out of your life.
 You tend to be the average of the five people you spend most of your time with, so anybody in your inner circle with habits contradicting yours might lead to worse results in your goals.
-If you surround yourself with people you smoke, you run the risk of smoking as well.
-The same goes with people who don't take care of their health and their success.
-All of these factors have the risk of dragging you down eventually.
+If you surround yourself with people who smoke, you run the risk of smoking as well.
+They define how your life is led to quite big extend, making you prone to jeopardizing your health and your success.